oguzhan-yilmaz/auto-blackbox-exporter/README.md

 Utilizes Helm `lookup` function to:

 - Find Ingress hosts in your Cluster
-- Prometheus Service Monitor labels for Prometheus Rules
+- Prometheus Service Monitor labels
 - Blackbox Service Endpoint (for scraping)